 The Clark Montessori Junior High Curriculum incorporates four major subjects and a pair of very exciting and unique field experiences.
 The four major subjects and the field experiences are all studies under eight Instructional Themes.
 The Instructional Themes are explained directly below, the four major subjects below that, and the field experiences to the right.

-There are eight quarters in the two years of a student's Junior High career at Clark Montessori.
-Each quarter is taught under the one of the eight Clark JH Instructional Themes.
-The themes were chosen based on the academic requirements of junior high students and the developmental needs of the adolescent.
+There are eight quarters in grades 7 and 8.
+Each quarter is taught under the one of the eight Clark Instructional Themes.
+The themes were chosen based on the academic requirements of middle school students and the developmental needs of the adolescent.

 The eight junior high instructional themes are:

 - Independence & Interdependence

 In addition to relating academic work to these themes, the teachers incorporate group initiatives, field study, and culminating celebrations around the chosen theme.

 Clark Montessori provides quality instruction for students who have special needs.
 Students are supported in the general education classroom by an Intervention Specialist who collaborates with the community teachers to provide accommodations and modifications aligned with each student’s Individual Education Plan.

 In addition, students may meet with an Intervention Specialist in an intervention elective, a supported study hall, and/or during solo time for help with organization and time management strategies, social skills training, content tutoring, goal setting and assessment.

 Students in grades 7 and 8 benefit from two field study experiences: Andros Island Marine Biology Field Study and Fall Camping.